 The thesis

-Within ACOTAR he is the rescued romantic hero — masked, diminished, his magic stolen Under the Mountain, restored only when Feyre's sacrifice shatters the curse and he tears out Amarantha's throat.
-But the seeds of his undoing are already in the soil: possessiveness, the magic-drunk Calanmai night, the truth kept from Feyre 'for her protection.'
-He becomes the series' great cautionary tale — devotion without respect for autonomy, love that becomes a cage.
-The warmth that turns to ash.
+In ACOTAR he's the rescued romantic hero — masked, diminished, his magic stolen Under the Mountain, restored only when Feyre's sacrifice shatters the curse and he tears out Amarantha's throat.
+The hero.
+For one book.
+The undoing is already seeded: the possessiveness, the magic-drunk Calanmai night, the truth kept from her 'for her protection.'
+He becomes the cautionary tale — devotion without respect for autonomy, love that turns into a cage, warmth that turns to ash.
+We were on his side once.
+We're at peace with it.

 What he loves